radixdlt/babylon-node/README.md

 Until the Babylon engine is feature-compatible with Olympia, we are keeping around the Olympia engine for some of our tests.

-- [engine](engine/README.md): The Olympia Radix execution layer which provides a UTXO-based state machine
+- [olympia-engine](olympia-engine): The Olympia Radix execution layer which provides a UTXO-based state machine

 ## Contribute